-(a) For an adult cardiac surgery program, demonstrate the ability to meet a projected volume of 200 cardiac surgery cases in the second full year of operation; the program shall attain a minimum annual volume of 200 cardiac surgery cases by the end of the second year of operation.

-(b) For a pediatric cardiac surgery program, demonstrate the ability to meet a projected minimum case volume of 130 cardiac surgery cases per year; the program shall attain a minimum annual volume of 130 cases by the end of the second year of operation.

-(c) For a program performing both adult and pediatric cardiac surgery, demonstrate the ability to meet a projected minimum of 50 pediatric cardiac surgery cases per year, and 200 adult cardiac surgery cases per year; the program shall attain a minimum annual volume of each type of cardiac surgery cases by the end of the second year of operation.
+- (a) For an adult cardiac surgery program, demonstrate the ability to meet a projected volume of 200 eardiacopen heart surgery cases in the second full year of operation; the program shall attain a minimum annual volume of 200 eardiacopen heart surgery cases by the end of the second year of operation. - (b) For a pediatric cardiac surgery program, demonstrate the ability to meet a projected minimum case volume of 130 eardiacopen heart surgery cases per year; the program shall attain a minimum annual volume of 130 cases by the end of the second year of operation. - (c) For a program performing both adult and pediatric cardiac surgery, demonstrate the ability to meet a projected minimum of 50 open heart pediatric cardiac surgery cases per year, and 200 adult cardiacopen heart surgery cases per year; the program shall attain a minimum annual volume of each type of cardiac surgery cases by the end of the second year of operation.

-(d) The applicant's demonstration of compliance with the Minimum

-Volume and Impact standards of this chapter shall address the most recent published utilization projection of cardiac surgery cases in Regulation .08 for the health planning region in which the applicant hospital is located and any other health planning regions from which it projects drawing 20 percent of more of its patients.
-The applicant shall demonstrate that its volume projections and impact analysis are consistent with the projection in Regulation .08 or, alternatively, demonstrate why the methods and assumptions employed in the Regulation .08 projections are not reasonable as a basis for forecasting case volume.
+(d) The applicant's demonstration of compliance with the Minimum Volume and Impact standards of this chapter shall address the most recent published utilization projection of cardiac surgery cases in Regulation .10 for the health planning region in which the applicant hospital is located and any other health planning regions from which it projects drawing 20 percent of more of its patients.
+The applicant shall demonstrate that its volume projections and impact analysis are consistent with the projection in Regulation .10 or, alternatively, demonstrate why the methods and assumptions employed in the Regulation .10 projections are not reasonable as a basis for forecasting case volume.

-(2) Impact
+(2) Impact.

-(a) A hospital that projects that cardiac surgery volume will shift from one or more existing cardiac surgery hospitals as a result of the relocation or establishment of cardiac surgery services shall quantify the shift in volume and the estimated financial impact on the cardiac surgery program of each such hospital.

-(b) An applicant shall demonstrate that other providers of cardiac surgery in the health planning region or an adjacent health planning region will not be negatively affected to a degree that will:

-(i) Compromise the financial viability of cardiac surgery services at an affected hospital; or

-(ii) Result in an existing cardiac surgery program with an annual volume of 200 or more cardiac surgery cases and an STS-ACSD composite score for CABG of two stars or higher for two of the three most recent rating cycles prior to Commission action on an application dropping below an annual volume of 200 cardiac surgery cases; or
+- (a) A hospital that projects that cardiac surgery volume will shift from one or more existing cardiac surgery hospitals as a result of the relocation or establishment of cardiac surgery services shall quantify the shift in open heart surgery and cardiac surgery case volume and the estimated financial impact on the cardiac surgery program of each such hospital. - (b) An applicant shall demonstrate that other providers of cardiac surgery in the health planning region or an adjacent health planning region will not be negatively affected to a degree that will: - (i) Compromise the financial viability of cardiac surgery services at an affected hospital; or - (ii) Result in an existing cardiac surgery program with an annual volume of 200 or more cardiacopen heart surgery cases and an STS-ACSD composite score for CABG of two stars or higher for two of the three most recent rating cycles prior to Commission action on an application dropping below an annual volume of 200 cardiacopen heart surgery cases; or

-(iii) Result in an existing cardiac surgery program with an annual volume of 100 to 199 cardiac surgery cases and an STS-ACSD composite score for CABG of two stars or higher for two of the three most recent rating cycles prior to Commission action on an application dropping below an annual volume of 100 cardiac surgery cases.
+(iii) Result in an existing cardiac surgery program with an annual volume of 100 to 199 cardiacopen heart surgery cases and an STS-ACSD composite score for CABG of two stars or higher for two of the three most recent rating cycles prior to Commission action on an application dropping below an annual volume of 100 cardiacopen heart surgery cases.